michalis0/Cloud-and-Advanced-Analytics/labs/1-Intro-to-GCP/README.md

     - Download the notebook [here](https://github.com/michalis0/Cloud-and-Advanced-Analytics/blob/main/labs/1-Intro-to-GCP/Lab_1_Notebook.ipynb) and open it on [Google Colab](https://colab.research.google.com/) (Upload - browse - select the file and upload it).

 - **Step 2.** Write and test a cloud Function in Python
-    - In the Notebook, there are two fonctions: the first one allows to fetch the list of movies and the second one to fetch the poster of a specific movie ID.
+    - In the Notebook, there are two functions: the first one allows to fetch the list of movies and the second one to fetch the poster of a specific movie ID.
 We will deploy them on Google Cloud Functions
     - Verify that the function 1 executes correctly **with your api key** on the Notebook.

 - **Step 3.** Deploy the two functions on Google Cloud Functions